NatNight99/02-first_impression/index.md

 Hi, my name is Natálie Němcová.
 I’m an aspiring artist and writer with love for dark folktales and storytelling.
-I devoted my life to studying works art and trying to find my own creative voice as an illustrator and amateur writer.
+I devoted my life to studying works of art.
+I’ still trying to find my own creative voice as an illustrator and amateur writer.

 ![unceremonious headshot](https://github.com/NatNight99/02-first_impression/assets/129601977/1501c6c7-d977-4770-a66a-f009901af6c1)